 No student who is on suspension may enroll in any regular academic semester without the written approval of the Readmissions Committee.
-However, a student on suspension may enroll in a summer session (field camp, academic session, or both) with the permission of the Associate Dean of
+However, a student on suspension may enroll in a summer session (field camp, academic session, or both) with the permission of the Associate Dean of Students.

-Students.
 Students on suspension who have been given permission to enroll in a summer session by the Associate Dean may not enroll in any subsequent term at CSM without the written permission of the Readmissions Committee.
 Readmissions Committee meetings are held prior to the beginning of each regular semester and at the end of the spring term.

-A student who intends to appear in person before the Readmissions Committee must register in the Associate Dean of Students Office in person or by letter.
+A student who intends to appear in person before the Readmissions Committee must contact the Associate Dean of Students at least one week prior to desired appointment.
 Between regular meetings of the Committee, in cases where extensive travel would be required to appear in person, a student may petition in writing to the Committee, through the Associate Dean of Students.

 Appearing before the Readmissions Committee by letter rather than in person will be permitted only in cases of extreme hardship.
 Such cases will include travel from a great distance, e.g. overseas, or travel from a distance which requires leaving a permanent job.
-Appearing by letter will not be permitted for continuing students in January.

-The Readmissions Committee meets immediately before classes start and the first day of classes.
+The Readmissions Committee meets on six seperate occasions throughout the year.
 Students applying for readmission must appear at those times except under conditions beyond the control of the student.
-Such conditions include a committee appointment load extending beyond the first day of classes, delay in producing notice of suspension or weather conditions closing highways and airports.
+Such conditions include a committee appointment load, delay in producing notice of suspension, or weather conditions closing highways and airports.